carbon-language/carbon-lang/docs/design/generics/overview.md

 -   Interfaces may be used as the type of a generic parameter.
 Interfaces are _facet types_, whose values are the subset of all types that implement the interface.
 Facet types in general specify the capabilities and requirements of the type.
-The value of a interface is called a _facet_, and are not types, but are usable as types.
+The value of a interface is called a _facet_.
+Facets are not types, but are usable as types.
 -   With a template generic, the concrete argument value used by the caller is used for name lookup and typechecking.
 With checked generics, that is all done with the declared restrictions expressed as the types of bindings in the declaration.
 Inside the body of a checked generic with a facet parameter, the API of the facet is just the names defined by the facet type.
--   _Deduced parameters_ are parameters whose values are determined by the the types of the explicit arguments.
+-   _Deduced parameters_ are parameters whose values are determined by the types of the explicit arguments.
 Generic facet parameters are typically deduced.
 -   A function with a generic parameter can have the same function body as an